mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 As a data engineer I'm interested in the total costs of the selected data pipeline.
 Then I need to have an ability to drill down into the cost of every single resource used by this pipeline.

-Resource oriented costs reports aren't sufficient, they don't provide necessary insight into the data pipelines.
+Resource oriented costs reports aren't enough, they don't offer necessary insight into the data pipelines.
 {: .notice--info}

 ## Data pipeline oriented costs tracking

-Now we have already known the gaps in the "resource oriented costs tracking", the gaps from a data engineer perspective.
+Now we've already known the gaps in the "resource oriented costs tracking", the gaps from a data engineer perspective.
 How to create "data pipeline oriented costs tracking" in Google Cloud Platform?
 The reports which show exactly how much every datapipeline in the project cost.

 The recipe:

 1. Develop cloud resources [labeling convention](https://cloud.google.com/resource-manager/docs/creating-managing-labels#common-uses)
-2. Apply the labels for ALL resources used by the data pipelines
+2. Apply the labels for *all* resources used by the data pipelines
 3. Configure the [cloud billing data export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) to BigQuery
 4. Craft Datastudio report aligned with the developed labeling convention, there is public [example](https://cloud.google.com/billing/docs/how-to/visualize-data) available
-5. Figure out the workarounds for GCP products which don't provide necessary details in the billing data export
+5. Figure out the workarounds for GCP products which don't offer necessary details in the billing data export

 I would say that 2) and 5) are the toughest parts of the journey.
 {: .notice--info}